Lady looking at laptop

 The Corporate Insolvency and Governance Act (CIGA) obtained Royal Assent in June 2020 and restructuring plans in the mid-market space are catching headlines with their increasing usage.

-Whilst the restructuring plan is a powerful tool with the ability to deliver commercial compromise across a broad range of stakeholders, we have not yet seen wide adoption in the small and medium-sized enterprises (SME) market.
-The high cost in legal and professional advice is a substantial hurdle to their success.
+While the restructuring plan is a powerful tool with the ability to deliver commercial compromise across a broad range of stakeholders, we have not yet seen wide adoption in the small and medium-sized enterprises (SME) market.
+The high cost of legal and professional advice is a substantial hurdle to their success.

 What is a restructuring plan?